pedesteves/vertex-scikit/README.md

-# vertex AI - scikit
+# Vertex AI - scikit

 The repository contains pipelines and sample models to show running Scikit Learn models on Vertex AI